CleverInsight/cognito/docs/source/index.rst

 Welcome to cognito's documentation!
 ===================================

-Cognito is an exclusive data preprocessing library which involves in transforming raw data into an machine understandable format.
+Cognito is an exclusive data preprocessing library that involves transforming raw data into a machine-understandable format.
 We at CleverInsight Open Ai Foundation took the initiative to build a better automated data preprocessing library and here it is.

 .. toctree::